 A critical and reflective study of the relationship between worship in and service to the Christian community as well as the theological and practical dimensions of that relationship.
 This course also examines the sacraments and Christian service in the community.

 THE 404 Special Topics

-1-3 creditsPrerequisite: THE 101A treatment of particular theological and/or biblical questions chosen because of special relevance or student interest.
+A treatment of particular theological and/or biblical questions chosen because of special relevance or student interest.